BLOODY BAT ROMEO

 This time she sees it: a quick flash of something blunt hitting one of the delinquents across the head from behind, his loud cry of pain ringing in the air as he falls.

-The last delinquent standing starts stammering, seemingly recognizing his assailant and stepping back from the mysterious figure that had taken down his three comrades a moment ago.
+The last delinquent standing starts stammering, seemingly recognizing his assailant and stepping away from the mysterious figure that had taken down his three comrades a moment ago.

 "P-Please!
 I-I'll go!
 Spare meeeee!!"

-The girl closes her eyes again and looks away, fearing the worst.
+The girl shuts her eyes again and turns her face away, fearing the worst.
 But unlike before, she can still hear the thug conscious, sobbing, and the sound of the hit itself was fairly different.